gitbrent/PptxGenJS/README.md

 ## Integration with Angular

-Set the Angular option to enable Angular integration.
-(This flag will allow the library to use blob file saving instead of detecting Angular as a NodeJS app (aka: avoid using `fs.writeFile`).
+Set the browser option to enable Angular/Webpack integration.
+(This flag will allow the library to use blob file saving instead of detecting your app as a NodeJS app (aka: avoid using `fs.writeFile`).
-`pptx.setAngular(true);`
+`pptx.setBrowser(true);`

 [See Issue #220 for more information](https://github.com/gitbrent/PptxGenJS/issues/220)

 ## Integration with Webpack/Typescript

 Add this to your webpack config to avoid a module resolution error:
 `node: { fs: "empty" }`
+Set browser mode so files will save as blobs via browser:
+`pptx.setBrowser(true);`

 [See Issue #72 for more information](https://github.com/gitbrent/PptxGenJS/issues/72)